aj9ms/neopet-userscripts/README.md

 ## Beta Shop Wizard Search

-This improves the current shop wizard search, ALTHOUGH this may also *break Neopets TOS*.
-Use at your own risk, as there is very little chance these scripts are trackable anyway.
+This may break TOS.
+Use at your own risk, IDC.

-If you want to make the script TOS SAFER, remove the last line in the `handlePaste` function: `$('.button-search-white').click();`

-If you want to make the script *completely TOS safe*, remove ALL of the `handlePaste` function AND this line: `document.addEventListener('paste', handlePaste);`.
-Note that the only thing the script will now do is #1 below.

 This script does the following:
 1. It changes the search dropdown from "Containing my phrase" to "Identical to."
 2. **IF you use the paste key (CTRL+V)** - meaning you have an item to search for in your clipboard - the script will:
     - Paste the item name into the search box (you DO NOT have to select the search box manually)
     - Hit the search button for you

+## Shop Till

+The simplest script of all - it puts in the amount of money in your shop till if it's over 0np.

+# JellyNeo Userscripts

+## Quoted List

+On a search page that is *ordered by descending price*, you can check the console to see a quoted list of all the items on that page.
+E.g. "Item A", "Item B", "Item C", etc.

+## Search

+Similar to the beta shop wizard search, this script automatically pastes the item name into the search box and hits the search button for you when you use the paste key (CTRL+V).